nishithpandey/NanoRaft/site-src/src/blog/2021-09-08-today-a-raft-follower-tomorrow-a-raft-leader.md

   minimize unnecessary leader elections and delays caused by split votes.

 - Pre-voting and leader stickiness prevent unavailability when there are disruptive Raft nodes in a Raft group.
-MicroRaft ensures that a new leader election is started only if the majority of the Raft group thinks the current leader has failed.
+NanoRaft ensures that a new leader election is started only if the majority of the Raft group thinks the current leader has failed.